yao-mxu/progress/README.md

 6. Meeting with Kiyo on HRC project update before he leaves
 7. Reply to Robb and Austin email on the HRD project

+Need to do over the weekend

+1. MSE pset 1
+2. Python assignment 1

 ## Oct 24, 2025 (Week 5)